This is part six of a series on how to approach bash programming in a way that’s safer and more structured than your basic script.

 We can make it do the appropriate thing both in test when sourced, as well as in practice when run, by detecting whether the script has been sourced:

-The sourced function simply looks at the name of the function two levels up in the call stack, which happens to be the function which invoked the script.
+The FUNCNAME expression looks at the name of the function which invoked the script.
 When bash sources a file, it sets that name to “source”.
 Otherwise the program is being run as a script.

 Continue with part 7 - sourcing